 - Add the sausage and cook for another 15 minutes or until the chicken is tender but not falling off the bone.

-- Serve with rice and a spoonful of potato salad in or beside the gumbo.
+- Garnish with chopped fresh parsley and serve with rice and a spoonful of potato salad in or beside the gumbo.

 Notes